BU-Spark/se-evolvu-app/README.md

 django_server_1  | 	TCP/IP connections on port 5432?
 ```

-If this is the case, run `docker-compose up` again and everything will properly run.
+If this is the case, run `docker-compose up` again (as mentioned above) and everything will properly run.

 After the containers have been built and are running (which could take a few minutes), visit http://localhost:81 to see the application.